Testing Many Restrictions Under Heteroskedasticity

 This paper develops an inference method for use in a linear regression with conditional heteroskedasticity where the objective is to test a hypothesis that imposes many linear restrictions on the regression coefficients.
 The proposed test rejects the null hypothesis if the conventional F statistic exceeds a linearly transformed quantile from the F-bar distribution.
 The central challenges for construction of the test is estimation of individual error variances and their products, which requires new ideas when the number of regressors is large.
 We overcome these challenges by using the idea of leaving up to three observations out when estimating individual error variances and their products.
 In some samples the variance estimate used for rescaling of the critical value may either be negative or cease to exist due to the presence of many discrete regressors.
 For both of these issues, we propose an automatic adjustment that relies on intentionally upward biased estimators which in turn leaves the resulting test somewhat conservative.
 Simulation experiments show that the test controls size in small samples, even in strongly heteroskedastic environments, and only exhibits very limited adjustment-induced conservativeness.
 The simulations additionally illustrate good power properties that signal a manageable cost in power from relying on a test that is robust to heteroskedasticity and many restrictions.

-Bootstrapping and closely related resampling methods are often advocated as automatic approaches for the construction of critical values.
-However, in the context of linear regression with proportionality between the number of regressors and sample size, multiple papers \citep{bickel1983bootstrapping,elkaroui2018hidimboot,cattaneo2017inference} demonstrate the invalidity of standard bootstrap schemes even when inferences are made on a single regression coefficient.
-Under an additional assumption of homoskedasticity and further restrictions on the design, \cite{elkaroui2018hidimboot} and \cite{richard2019manyboot} show that various (problem-specific) corrections to bootstrap methods can restore validity.
-We leave it to future research to determine whether bootstrap or other resampling methods can be corrected to ensure validity in our context of a heteroskedastic regression model with many regressors and tested restrictions.
+Bootstrapping and closely related resampling methods are often advocated as automatic approaches for construction of critical values.
+However, in the context of linear regression with proportionality between the number of regressors and sample size, multiple papers \citep{bickel1983bootstrapping,elkaroui2018hidimboot,cattaneo2017inference} demonstrate invalidity of standard bootstrap schemes even when inferences are made on a single regression coefficient.
+Under additional assumptions of homoskedasticity and restrictions on the design, \cite{elkaroui2018hidimboot} and \cite{richard2019manyboot} show that problem-specific corrections to bootstrap methods can restore validity.
+We leave it to future research to determine whether bootstrap or other resampling methods can be corrected to ensure validity in our context of a heteroskedastic regression with many regressors and tested restrictions.\looseness=-1

 \begin{appendices}